rbeadles/aws-ivs-inspector/README.md

 ## Installation

 1.)
-You'll need an AWS account and the IAM user permissions with `AdministratorAccess` policy required
+AWS Account & Permissions: You'll need an AWS account and the IAM user permissions with `AdministratorAccess` policy required

 #### Please note, since various service getting deployed, the AdministratorAccess would make it easy, however, we recommend to delete or disable the user or remove the policy from the user upon deployment complete.
 You would only require access for deployment.